Kshitij8576/Docs-mini-app/README.md

 # Docs-mini-app
--> This is a mini docs app which is made with the help of react -> The cards inside the docs can be drag and move all over the screen.
+-> This is a mini docs app which is made with the help of react.

+-> The cards inside the docs can be drag and move all over the screen.

 # React + Vite